Ambashtha

 Ambashtha or Ambastha is a caste or sub-caste or a community of Hindus in India.
 According to Hindu scriptures, the term Ambastha refers to the offspring of a Brahmin father and a Vaishya mother, whose traditional occupation was the practice of medicine.

-The term Ambastha is now used to describe a particular sub-caste within the Chitraguptavanshi Kayastha community, now found mainly in North-Indian region (Bihar and Jharkhand).
+The term Ambastha is also used to describe a particular sub-caste within the Chitraguptavanshi Kayastha community, found mainly in North-Indian region (Bihar and Jharkhand).

 Origin

 Hindu Scriptures

 In the ancient Indian epic Mahabharata, a warrior tribe named Ambastha has been mentioned.
 During Alexander's invasion, they had 60000 infantry, 6000 horsemen and 500 chariots.
 They have been described as inhabitants of northwestern part of Indian subcontinent (near Lahore), and they were conquered by Nakula and paid tribute to Yudisthira.
 They fought in the Kurukhetra war (initially for the Pandavas but later for Drona).
 They took to different professions like priesthood, farming and medicine, and are assumed to have migrated to eastern India later on.

 The term Ambastha also gets mentioned in Hindu text Manusmriti as the offspring of a union between Brahmin male and Vaishya female.